openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 _inlined_description: _

-Load pixels from an ofPixels instance & specify the format.
+Load pixels from an ofPixels instance and specify the format.

 glFormat can be different to the internal format of the texture on each load, ie. we can upload GL_BGRA pixels into a GL_RGBA texture, but the number of channels need to match according to the OpenGL standard.

+Parameters:
+pix Reference to ofPixels instance. glFormat GL pixel type: GL_RGBA, GL_LUMINANCE, etc.